-The hardest part about planning for a music festival is actually buying the ticket.
+Buying the ticket is the hardest part about planning for a music festival.
 Once you buy your ticket, the rest of it is a breeze if you prepare ahead of time!
-Here are a few tips on How To Travel For Festivals in 2021!
+Here are a few tips on How To Travel For Festivals in 2023!

 Do your research